 Even if the Dissolution Proposal is approved by our stockholders, the Board may determine, in the exercise of its fiduciary duties, not to proceed with the Dissolution.
 If our Board elects to pursue any alternative to the Plan of Dissolution, our stockholders may not receive any of the funds that might otherwise be available for distribution to our stockholders.
 Similarly, pursuant to our monetization strategy, our Board may ultimately determine that sale of the whole Company is in the best interest of us and our stockholders.
 We cannot assure you that the sale of the whole Company will result in the same amount of distributable cash proceeds to our stockholders compared to the Dissolution.
+Additionally, as discussed above under the heading "Risks Related to the Dissolution - We cannot predict the timing of the distributions to stockholders", the decision of whether or not to proceed with the Dissolution will be made by the Board in its sole discretion the Board has not set a deadline to make its decision to proceed with or abandon the Dissolution after stockholder approval.
 After the Certificate of Dissolution has been filed, revocation of the Dissolution would require stockholder approval under Delaware law.